What is a Community Panel?

 What is the role of the Flats Arterial Community Panel?

 This Community Panel is tasked with working together to recommend a route for a new east-west arterial road through False Creek Flats that best meets the needs of residents and businesses.
 The route will be grade-separated, meaning it will pass over or under the Burrard Inlet Rail Line that runs north-south between the False Creek Flats and the Port, west of Clark Drive.
 The Community Panel will meet for approximately 7 days to learn from experts, community and business stakeholders, and the broader public about the potential issues and benefits of each arterial road option, and then make a recommendation.

 What route options are being considered?

 The City has put forward four route options for consideration by the Community Panel: Malkin Avenue, National Avenue, Prior/Venables, and Williams Street.
-To learn more about the options for a new road, see the City’s Potential Alternate Routes.
-(For the full set of boards, click here.)
-Additional route options suggested by the community are being reviewed for technical feasibility.
+To learn more about the options for a new road, review our learning materials, which will be updated after each Panel meeting.

 What is the ‘study area’ for this project?

 The Flats Arterial Community Panel study area is defined as: North – the Port boundary; South – Great Northern Way and North Grandview Highway; West – Quebec Street and Columbia Street; East – Commercial Drive.

 What will happen with the Community Panel’s recommendations?